AliKarami/interview-tasks/feature-flag/README.md

     2. Partial (which specifies the percentage of users this feature should be enabled for)
     3. Minimum version (which specifies a minimum app version that this feature should be enabled on)
     4. Combination of rules 2 and 3
-3. In partial releases should be sticky for users.
-So if a feature is active for a specific user, it should remain active for her
+3. Partial releases should be sticky for users.
+So if a feature is active for a specific user, it should remain active for them
 4. Versions are not integers; we're using semantic versioning, so you should consider that when you're comparing if a version is higher or not
-5. Your Application should provide a REST API that gets an `user_id` and `version` and return the list of active feature flags
+5. Your Application should provide a REST API that gets the `user_id` and `version` and returns the list of active feature flags
-6. You're free to use any database, open-source tool, and library, but they should be dockerized. (`docker-compose.yml` should be there)
+6. You're free to use any database, open-source tool, and library, but they should be dockerized. (`docker-compose.yml` should be present)

 Examples: